Dog Bleeding from Their Bottom? Our Vet Shares What to Do

 Dogs who frequently experience anal gland problems benefit from routine anal gland expression.
 Scheduling expressions at your veterinary office can decrease the likelihood of impaction or abscess formation.
 Pumpkin and probiotics might help with a dog’s anal gland issues.

-How your vet will help
+How your veterinarian will diagnose the issue

-First, your veterinarian will take a thorough history to help determine the cause of your dog’s anal bleeding.
-After they have an understanding of what has been going on, a physical and rectal exam will help determine if there are any abnormalities of the anus, anal glands, or stool.
+• A physical and rectal exam will help determine if there are any abnormalities of the anus, anal glands, or stool.

-If the anal glands are abnormal, expression may be performed to alleviate discomfort.
-In the event of an anal gland impaction or abscess, your dog may need to be sedated to have the anal sac drained.
+• In the event of an anal gland impaction or abscess, your dog may need to be sedated to have the anal sac drained.

 Once a definitive diagnosis is made regarding the cause of your dog’s bleeding, your vet will discuss a targeted treatment plan.
 For example, this may include: